dicksonhk/minimal-p2p-buffer-protocol/README.md

     );
     ```

-### Protocol Versioning and Handshake
+### Protocol Versioning, Handshake, and Backwards Compatibility

-To ensure interoperability, allow for future evolution, and provide flexibility:
+#### 1. Protocol Version Identification

+-   This document describes **Protocol Version 0** (the initial version).
+-   Each distinct version of this protocol specification will have a unique, non-negative integer version number.
+Future versions will increment this number (e.g., 1, 2, 3...).

+#### 2. Handshake for Version Negotiation

-1.  **Protocol Versioning:** Implementations SHOULD establish the protocol version during an initial handshake.
+-   As stated previously, implementations **SHOULD** establish the protocol version being used during an initial handshake between peers.
+-   The client typically initiates by stating the highest protocol version it supports (e.g., sending its supported version number).
+-   The server responds with the protocol version it will use for the session, which should be less than or equal to the version the client offered and the highest version the server itself supports.
+-   If no common version can be agreed upon, the connection should be terminated gracefully (e.g., server sends a `NACK` with `original_packet_type = 0xFF`, `error_code = 0x01` (Version Mismatch), then closes).

+#### 3. Handling Different Versions

+-   Implementations supporting a newer protocol version SHOULD be capable of gracefully handling interactions with peers that only support older versions, typically by restricting communication to the features and packet types defined in the older, common version agreed upon during the handshake.
+-   Peers should gracefully ignore unknown standard packet types from newer versions if they adhere to the "drop unrecognized packet" rule, assuming the handshake has established an older common version.

-2.  **Negotiation for Non-Standard Packet Types:** If peers intend to use non-standard packet types (`PacketType` values 128-254), their usage and meaning MUST be negotiated during the handshake.
-Standard packet types (0-127 and 255) do not require explicit negotiation beyond establishing a compatible protocol version.
+#### 4. Negotiation for Non-Standard Packet Types

+-   If peers intend to use non-standard packet types (`PacketType` values 128-254), their usage and meaning MUST be negotiated during the handshake, independently of the core protocol version.

+#### 5. Message Format Negotiation (Optional)

-3.  **Message Format Negotiation (Optional):** The handshake _can_ also be used to negotiate alternative message encoding formats if desired.
+-   The handshake _can_ also be used to negotiate alternative message encoding formats if desired.
-4.  **Consistency & Handshake Mechanism:** If an alternative encoding is used, the logical structure of packets should remain consistent.
-The handshake mechanism itself is outside this core protocol definition.

 ### Out-of-Scope for this Core Protocol